 The first facial nerve graft within the temporal bone was performed by Bunnell in 1927.7 In addition to Bunnell’s work, Lathrop and Myers demonstrated that the facial nerve could regenerate and that facial movement could be improved with facial nerve reconstruction.
 8,9 Sir Charles Balance, the founder and first president of the Society of British Neurological Surgeons, showed that nerve grafts for the facial nerve had more favorable results than those obtained by anastomosis of the facial nerve to the hypoglossal and glossopharyngeal nerves.
 10,11 Lexer in 1908 described temporalis and masseter regional muscle transposition techniques.12 These dynamic techniques were also later reported by Erlacher in 1915 and Owens in 1947.13

-The facial nerve is comprised of branchial motor, parasympathetic, sensory, and taste components.
-The special visceral efferent fibers also supply the stapedius, stylohyoid, posterior digastric, and buccinators muscles.
-The parasympathetic or general visceral efferent fibers innervate the lacrimal, submandibular, and sublingual glands.
-The sensory or general sensory afferent fibers supply sensation to the auricular concha, postauricular skin, external auditory canal as well as part of the tympanic membrane.
+The facial nerve is comprised of branchial motor, parasympathetic, sensory and taste components.
+The special visceral efferent fibers also supply the stapedius, stylohyoid, posterior digastric and buccinators muscles.
+The parasympathetic or general visceral efferent fibers innervate the lacrimal, submandibular and sublingual glands.
+The sensory or general sensory afferent fibers supply sensation to the auricular concha, postauricular skin and external auditory canal, as well as part of the tympanic membrane.
 The special visceral afferent fibers are responsible for taste mechanism of the anterior 2/3 of the tongue and palate.

 Table 1.
 Facial Nerve Branch Function